 The Nation honors those Senators who defeated court packing.
 It looks to them to defeat other sinister measures.
-It looks to the defeated court-hacking all Republicans to support them.
-It looks to them as the rallying neucleus for Americans who believe in America to form a new party that really represents America.
+It looks to all Republicans to support them.
+It looks to those who defeated court-packing as the nucleus for Americans who believe in America to form a party that really represents America.
+For practical purposes, for the seventeen millions who voted against Franklin Roosevelt in the last election to register as Democrats and so place the leadership of the dominant party in reliable hands, would seem to afford the surest and quickest escape from present dangers.